xpert-ai/docs/en/ai/chatkit/index.md

 With embeddable UI widgets, customizable prompts, tool calling, file attachments, and chain-of-thought visualization, you can build an AI agent without reinventing the chat interface.

-ChatKit also includes product-level interaction patterns such as Plan Mode, runtime Skills and Plugins, Prompt Workflows, and Pet, so teams can expose richer assistant behavior without rebuilding the composer from scratch.
+ChatKit also includes product-level interaction patterns such as Plan Mode, project and project type selection, skills, conversation plugins/middleware/experts, Prompt Workflows, and Pet, so teams can expose richer assistant behavior without rebuilding the composer from scratch.

 ## Overview